 - How to properly make modifications to the running plan.

-The following training plan is designed for educational purposes and is not prescribed for any particular individual.
-The training plan preview presented above does not include complete details for what should be done on each training day.
+The following training plan preview is designed for educational purposes and is not prescribed for any particular individual.
+The preview presented does not include complete details of what should be done on each training day.
 Consult your physician or other health care professional before starting this or any other fitness program to determine if it is right for your needs or if there are any individual health concerns to be aware of.

 |WEEK||DAY 1||DAY 2||DAY 3||DAY 4||DAY 5||DAY 6||DAY 7||TOTAL|